Vahelnir/analytics/README.md

 ### Development environment

+/!\ Do not forget to use Prettier as your formatter & to properly lint your project

 1. You have to install Node, [PNPM](https://pnpm.io/installation) and Docker (with docker compose)
 2. Go to the project root directory
 3. Install dependecies